-As it is not known how exactly the local government finance system will change or from when these changes will take effect from, the council's current modelling of funding projections for 2026/27 and future years are subject to high levels of volatility.
+As it is not known how exactly the local government finance system will change the council's current modelling of funding projections for 2026/27 and future years are subject to high levels of volatility.

-Throughout 2024/25, officers will closely monitor the government's announcements relating to the local government finance system and assess the implications of these on the council's funding for 2026/27 and future years.
+Throughout 2025/26, officers will closely monitor the government's announcements relating to the local government finance system and assess the implications of these on the council's funding for 2026/27 and future years.